Jyothis-Electronics/Temperature-Humidity-Monitoring/README.md

-# Temperature and Humidity Monitoring using Esp8266 NodeMCU
+# Temperature and Humidity Monitoring using Esp8266
 short description of the project
 ## Description
 a longer description of the project